franciskolms/nwm-show/README.md

+## Project purpose

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created for portfolio preview purposes

-## Available Scripts
+## Install procedure

 In the project directory, you can run: